Tiramisioux/cinemate/README.md

 | IMX585 | 0    | 1928 x 1090  | 1.77         | 12        | 87      | 4              |
 |        | 1    | 3856 x 2180  | 1.77         | 12        | 34      | 13             |
 |        | 2    | 1928 x 1090  | 1.77         | 16        | 30      | 13             |

+* Note that maximum fps will vary according to disk write speed.
+For the specific fps values for your setup, make test recordings and monitor the output.
+Purple background in the monitor/web browser indicates drop frames.
+You can cap Cinemates max fps values by editing the file `cinemate/src/module/sensor_detect.py`

 ## Additional hardware